firavoyage/blogging/projects.md

 button(material water drop effect,svg uncolorized icon,alt msg,keyboard focus)
 link(internet archive,preview,stats)
 ...
-  - components binding
-rethink popular apps & not just css digdog berryberry snapcat zoombie ganstagram
   - inspired by
-mui
-next ui
-ant design
+webflow
+framer
+figma

 - `voyage.js` implementation of voyage
 > framework can be heavy,and not so heavy
   - feature
-popular frontend frameworks write javascript into html instead,we write html into javascript
+write html as javascript object
   - voyage element
 elements are instance of Object, not Node dataKeys in d are binded,if one of them changes,call f